-Development Initiatives Poverty Research have started to report their project activities for the aidinfo programme.
-We see this as a move towards greater openness and transparency around our project and the work we are doing.
-All data published will be in compliance with the International Aid Transparency Initiative (IATI) standard.
+Development Initiatives Poverty Research report their project activities, including the aidinfo programme, to the International Aid Transparency Initiative (IATI) standard.
+We see this as an essential part of openness and transparency around our project and the work we are doing.

-IATI seeks to improve the accessibility, quality, detail and timeliness of information on aid flows.
-It does this by laying out recommended data items for organisations to report on.
+IATI seeks to improve the accessibility, quality, detail and timeliness of information on aid flows, by laying out recommended data items for organisations to report on.
 An agreed electronic format for reporting this data enables data from different organisations to be easily compared.

 aidinfo believe that IATI has added value in enabling people to trace aid through the delivery chain.
-This tracing would begin from the initial donor, right down to the organisation implementing a project at the country level.
+This traceability begins from the initial donor, going right through to the organisation implementing a project at the country level.

 - To improve access to information about the aidinfo programme itself